Tags: PowerShell, SQL Server Integration Services

 - Test the connectivity to the source and target databases using Oracle SQL Developer and SQL Server Management Studio.

-- Migrated the data from all tables hosted in source Oracle database using our command prompt migration utility.
+- Migrate the data from all tables hosted in source Oracle database using our command prompt migration utility.
 In the command prompt window, they need to select the SSIS packages they want to execute.
 We provided various options such as the migration of all tables in the database or just one specific table.
 Once the execution of all selected SSIS packages was completed, we provided a migration iteration label that was displayed in the command prompt.
-This label is needed for future data validation.
+We need this label for future data validation.

-- Once the migration process completed, they creating a full database backup using SQL Server Management Studio.
+- Once the migration process completed, they created a full database backup using SQL Server Management Studio.

 Additionally, we prepared detailed instructions with reference screenshots to cover the most common migration errors.
 Using our instructions, the customer could easily handle SSIS packages execution errors and recover in case of possible database corruption.